256FF/RothoQR-hack/Readme.md

 ----
 Example:
-I found a picture of an Rotho QR-Code on google.
+I found a picture of an Rotho QR-Code on google ([here it is](https://www.lavendelblog.de/wp-content/uploads/2016/12/rotho-aufbewahrungsbox-1536x1024.jpg)).
 The stickers shows the folowing infos:

 Box 70l, 54x37x43, Nr.
 0436

 ArtNr.
 4229.096096 / Online: 14229

 The QR-Code results in this link: http://www.appmybox.com/mobile/?4229&001590436

 *DECRYPTION*